 Note: This area represents North Atlantic right whale critical habitat in the South Atlantic region designated on June 3, 1994.
-However, the closure dates are inconsistent with the critical habitat listing since right whales inhabit southeastern waters from 1 Nov-30 Apr.
-Off North Carolina and South Carolina, the black sea bass pot closure applies in the exclusive economic zone in waters shallower than 25 meters.
+Off North Carolina and South Carolina, the black sea bass pot closure applies in the exclusive economic zone in waters shallower than 25 m.
 The eastern boundary of the closure between these two areas was formed by drawing a straight line from the southeastern corner waypoint of the northern portion (NC/SC) to the northeastern corner waypoint of the southern section (FL/GA).